noirblancrouge/Formera/README.md

 «No other similar is known.
 It is undoubtedly the very first (1927).
 It is distinguished by m &amp; n absolutely straight; by an r which is a bar followed by a point.» — Translated quotes by Fernand Baudin, 1971.

 ![Specimen](https://raw.githubusercontent.com/noirblancrouge/Formera/master/documentation/images/formera-charset.jpg)

-## License

-Originally distributed by graphic design studio Uplaod, Formera is open source and licensed under OFL, the SIL Open Font License allows the licensed fonts to be used, studied, modified and redistributed freely as long as they are not sold by themselves.

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at http://scripts.sil.org/OFL

 ## ChangeLog